kea333/JavaScript/README.md

-JavaScript exercises written and executed in locally installed VSCode.
+Basic JavaScript exercises written and executed in locally installed VSCode.